KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Balaji Srinivasan ([@balajis](https://twitter.com/balajis)) famously wrote...

+Physical proximity limits outreach.
+Physical proximity is decreasing in importance.
+More people than ever can be reached all over the world via the internet in real time.

 ### National Church Re-Imagined
 * Put equal emphasis on physical, digital, and partnership
 * Publicize to existing membership to help achieve a network effect
 * Optimize for psychology and sharing
-* Design to reach people anywhere, who are using different devices
+* Design to reach people anywhere, who are using different devices (example. more mobile use in the developing world)
-* Integrate new tech.
+* Integrate new methods of ministry.
 This also creates new publicity angles

 ### "Business" Opportunities

-* Decreasing importance of physical proximity
-* More channels (traditional and digital) than ever to reach people and more people than ever to reach
-* New and undiscovered ways to minister

-* The opportunity is to reach people anywhere in the world using desktop and/or mobile
-* Region/physical proximity- limit
-* Digital- no limit

 ### Missed Opportunities
 Opportunities could be overlooked due to: